 The average age of people when they are diagnosed with renal cancer is 64.
-It is rare in people younger than age 45, according to the American Cancer Society.
+It is rare in people younger than age 45,

 “I have not smoked, no exposure to asbestos, mining, dust, so the chances of malignancy were less than 0.5 percent based on current guidelines,” Wilson told Healthline.